 Board games can do more than just keep your preschooler occupied.
 They can help with learning, too.
 Here are some great board games to help build reading, math, and fine motor skills.

 Skills: Matching, early reading, fine motor

 Zingo is a fun variation of Bingo.
 Each tile has a picture and a word describing that picture (such as “apple”).
-As your child matches the image on the tile to what’s on her game board, she can also practice reading the words.
+As kids match the image on the tile to what’s on their game board, they can also practice reading the words.
 The game has a neat way of storing and dispensing the tiles in a slider that can help your child practice fine motor skills.
 There are several versions of Zingo that target different skills, including Zingo 1-2-3 to teach number recognition and Bilingual Zingo for players who speak both English and Spanish.

 Super Why ABC Letter Game

 Skills: Alphabet recognition, rhyming, phonemic awareness, basic reading